Ambar

 Type: Heirloom

-Description: large-lobed fruit, bumpy blue shell, thick sweet flesh, weighs about 10
+Description: large-lobed fruit, bumpy blue shell, thick sweet flesh, weighs about 10 lbs

 Cooking Uses: good for roasting and baking